-To get an overall sense of Montana's begin-nings and growth, visit the Montana Historical Society Museum and view the Capitol's murals and statues while in Helena.
-For a quicker tour, take the open-air Tour Train.
-Enjoy the pedestrian mall in Last Chance Gulch, where the discovery of gold in a streambed made Helena a permanent town.
+Looking to dig into Montana’s history?
+Visit the Montana Historical Society (Montana’s Museum) and explore the Capitol building while in Helena.
+For a tour of town, take the open-air Last Chance Tour Train.
+Before leaving town, enjoy the walking mall in Last Chance Gulch, where the discovery of gold gave Helena it’s start.

-Begin the driving portion of your tour on Highway 12 and go west to MacDonald Pass (6,320 feet).
+Begin the driving portion of your tour on Highway 12 headed west to MacDonald Pass (6,320 feet).
 Stop at the overlook for a spectacular view.
-As you crest the pass, watch for a campground and another over-look.
+As you crest the pass, watch for a campground and the MacDonald Pass Recreation Area.
 Continue along the Little Blackfoot River through the towns of Elliston, Avon and Garrison.

 At Garrison, get on I-90 and go 10 miles east to Grant-Kohrs Ranch National Historic Site in Deer Lodge.
-This is the National Park Service's only working cattle ranch interpretive site.
-Stretch your legs with a tour of the ranch house, bunkhouse, blacksmith shop and wagon collection.
 Visit downtown Deer Lodge for a tour of the Old Montana Prison, the Montana Auto Museum, the Powell County Museum, Yesterday's Playthings and other unique collections.

 Just east of Anaconda on Highway 1, turn south onto 274.
 This stretch takes you through the Mt.
 Haggin Wildlife Management Area where you might see moose, elk or sandhill cranes.
 When 274 ends, turn right and follow Highway 43 south along the Big Hole River to Wisdom.
-In Wisdom, picnic at the city park and look for the Western Art Gallery.
 Ten miles west of Wisdom, the Big Hole National Battlefield commemorates the 1877 battle between five bands of Nez Perce and Col. John Gibbon's troops.